-Although most studies employ harmonic pulsations of the streamwise pressure gradient superimposed to a steady component, it is also known that non-sinusoidal waveforms (Brindise & Vlachos 2018; Ciofalo 2022) might produce a different response of the flow, with the deceleration time and the acceleration intensity being the parameters transition is most sensitive to.
-For an efficient use of pumping energy, we employ a strategy inspired by Iwamoto et al. (2007), who numerically studied a plane channel flow (an experimental followup was presented by Souma et al. 2009, for a pipe flow) driven by a time-varying pressure gradient $-\Pi(t)$.
-The periodic function $-\Pi(t)$ was a square wave of period T, with average value $-\overline{\Pi}$, cyclically alternating between a negative value $-\overline{\Pi} - \Delta \Pi$ during one half of the cycle and a positive value $-\overline{\Pi} + \Delta \Pi$ (since $\Delta \Pi > \overline{\Pi}$) during the other half.
-By judiciously choosing the value of the period, they found that the cycle-averaged skin friction can be reduced compared to a canonical channel flow that produces the same flow rate.
+Although most studies employ harmonic pulsations of the streamwise pressure gradient superimposed on a steady component, it is also known that non-sinusoidal waveforms (Brindise & Vlachos 2018; Ciofalo 2022) might produce a different response of the flow, with the deceleration time and the acceleration intensity being the parameters that transition is most sensitive to.
+For an efficient use of pumping energy, we employ a strategy inspired by Iwamoto, Sasou & Kawamura (2007), who numerically studied a plane channel flow (an experimental followup was presented by Souma, Iwamoto & Murata (2009), for a pipe flow) driven by a time-varying pressure gradient $-\Pi(t)$.
+The periodic function $-\Pi(t)$ was a square wave of period T, with average value $-\Pi$, cyclically alternating between a negative value $-\Pi - \Delta \Pi$ during one half of the cycle and a positive value $-\Pi + \Delta \Pi$ (since $\Delta \Pi > \Pi$) during the other half.
+By judiciously choosing the value of the period, they found that the cycle-averaged skin friction can be reduced compared with a canonical channel flow that produces the same flow rate.
 Recently, the same group (Kobayashi et al. 2021) replicated the experimental study for a low-Reynolds pipe flow; the parameter space was explored in depth by automatically generating more than 7000 waveforms producing approximately the same flow rate, and confirming the reduction of the cycle-averaged skin friction.
 However, these promising results should be considered together with their limitations.
 In their original study, the baseline Reynolds number was highly subcritical, and only five periods and one waveform with a single amplitude were investigated; moreover, the changing sign of $\Pi(t)$ during the cycle implies that energy recovery during one half of the cycle is needed to achieve true savings, which renders the strategy technologically complex.

-In this paper, we consider a time-varying pressure gradient that yields large reductions of drag in a turbulent plane channel flow, using high-fidelity direct numerical simulations (DNS).
+In this paper, we consider a time-varying pressure gradient that yields large reductions of drag in a turbulent plane channel flow, using high-fidelity direct numerical simulations (DNSs).
 A single temporal waveform for the pressure gradient, made by a simple on-off sequence, is employed.
 The energetic efficiency of the procedure and its variation with the control parameters are assessed, and the dynamics of relevant bulk quantities is discussed.

-The paper is organised as follows: in §2 we describe the problem setup and the nature of the forcing, providing details on our numerical methods and procedures.
-We also elaborate on the concept of "drag reduction", which becomes particularly delicate in the present context, owing to the lack of a unique reference flow configuration to compare with.
-The main results of the numerical study are presented in §3, followed by concluding remarks in §4.
+The paper is organised as follows: in § 2 we describe the problem set-up and the nature of the forcing, providing details on our numerical methods and procedures.
+We also elaborate on the concept of 'drag reduction', which becomes particularly delicate in the present